ahl389/paint-css-framework/readme.md

 ## Overview
 Paint is a simple, lightweight, modular CSS framework that allows you rapidly layout and style responsive websites without having to write much additional CSS.

 [Check out the example site, built entirely with Paint and regular HTML](https://ahl389.github.io/paint-css-framework/)

 ## Setup
 Head to the `src/SCSS` directory and grab the `paint.scss file`, along with the `reset.scss` and `variables.scss` files, and save them in your project's CSS directory. `paint.scss` file is designed to be your primary stylesheet, but doesn't have to be.
 If want an additional stylesheet, just dont forget to import `paint.scss`.
+Don't want to use `.scss`?
+No problem, make a copy of the `.css` file.
+The only downside to using the `.css` file is the loss of variables to make wholesale modifications/customizations to the base Paint styles.

 ## Getting Started with Paint
 Paint is simple enough that getting acquainted and starting to build your website can happen in minutes.